-Now one can identify the state $X$ among the possible in Table \ref{tab:states}.
+Now one can identify the state $X$ among the possible in Table \ref{tab:states}\footnote{ It is worth noting that the $0^+$ and $1^+$ states listed in Table~\ref{tab:states} are very broad resonances as compared to the $D$ and $D^*$.
+As such, it is unlikely that these unstable states would realistically give substantial contributions to long-distance rescattering effects.
+However, in an effort to remain conservative, we treat these resonances on equal footing with the $D$ and $D^*$ to compute the multiplicity factor, Eq.~\eqref{eq:multiplicity}. }.
 Note that one does not need to verify the conservation of total angular momentum at the photon vertex, as this can be satisfied for any value of $J$ of the state $A_2$.

 The first four decays in Table \ref{tab:BDDdecays} correspond to the one-loop topologies that have been explicitly evaluated above.
 We follow the described procedure for the other decays listed in Table \ref{tab:BDDdecays}.
 We find that, for the $ D D_{s1}(2460) $ intermediate states, the possible $X$ states are $D_{s0}^*(2317), D^*$; for the $D^* D_{s1}(2460)$ intermediate states $D_{s1}(2460), D^*$; for the $D D_{s0}^*(2317) $ intermediate states $D_{s0}^*(2317), D_0^*(2300)$; for the $D^* D_{s0}^*(2317)$ intermediate states $D, D_{s1}(2460)$.
 In order to estimate the impact of these additional discontinuities, we normalize the $B^0\to X_{\bar{c}c\bar{s}d}$ rates to the $B^0\to D^*D_s+ DD^*_s$ one, assuming that each set of gauge-invariant diagrams with a set of additional intermediate states roughly scales with the size of the corresponding $B^0\to X_{\bar{c}c\bar{s}d}$ amplitude.
 The multiplicity factor $\mathcal{N}$ is then defined as: